-Blonde Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo
+Blond Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo

 She also made a joke about herself in a post where she’s wearing a patterned bikini from Fashion Nova.

-“This hairstyle is called “just walked through a bunch of spider webs,” she wrote of the wispy blonde hair in her face in the Instagram caption.
+“This hairstyle is called ‘just walked through a bunch of spider webs,'” she wrote of the wispy blond hair in her face in the Instagram caption.

-But based on the comments of her most post, fans didn’t seem to notice the joke in her caption.
+Based on the comments of her most recent post, fans didn’t seem to notice the joke in her caption.
 Instead, they seemed very focused on complimenting her beauty.

 “Sooo gorgeous and perfect,” one fan wrote.